drush-ops/drush/README.txt

   $ which drush

-5. Also Optional.
+5. Optional.
 See examples/example.bashrc for instructions on how to add some very useful shell aliases that provides even tighter integration between drush and bash.

 6. Optional.
 If you didn't source it in Step 5 above, see top of drush.complete.sh